 - $765,160 yearling purchase at the Japan Yearling Sale

-- By HEART'S CRY (JPN), one of the leading sires in Japan in 2019, who is by dual Classic winner, SUNDAY SILENCE.
-Heart's Cry is the sire of 8 G1 winners and 25 GSWs to date, including 2019 Japan Cup [G1] winner SUAVE RICHARD (JPN) and winner of Australia's Cox Plate [G1] in 2019, LYS GRACIEUX (JPN)
+- By HEART'S CRY (JPN), one of the leading sires in Japan in 2020, who is by dual Classic winner, SUNDAY SILENCE.
+Heart's Cry is the sire of 10 G1 winners, including 3-time champion and 2019 Japanese Horse of the Year, LYS GRACIEUX (JPN)

 - Out of a brilliant track record-setting sprinter from the Gone West sire line, HILDA’S PASSION won the Ballerina S. [G1] by 9 1/4 lengths, the largest win margin of the race

-- Three-quarter sister SANCTUAIRE (JPN) won on debut in 2019 and won the Shinzan Kinen [G3] in her 3YO debut
+- Three-quarter sister SANCTUAIRE (JPN) won the 2020 Shinzan Kinen [G3] in her 3YO debut

 "Yoshida proved to be a versatile racehorse, winning prestigious Grade 1 races on dirt and turf.
 He is out of a very fast Grade 1-winning mare and brings back the Sunday Silence/Halo blood to America through his sire Heart’s Cry.
 He is an outstanding physical that possesses heart as a racehorse that everyone is looking to breed into their foals"